Super Bowl XIX: Pre-game

 The pre-game festivities featured a tribute to the NFL and an appearance by various team mascots.
 Later, a mega-choir formed by members of the San Francisco Children's Chorus, San Francisco Boys Chorus, San Francisco Girls Chorus and Piedmont Children's Choir performed the national anthem under well known choir director Louis Magor.

 In honor of Inauguration Day, Ronald Reagan, himself a longtime California resident and former Governor of the state from 1967 to 1975, became the first president to participate in a Super Bowl coin toss ceremony.
 However, he did it from the White House via satellite.
 Pro Football Hall of Fame running back Hugh McElhenny, a former 49er, was on the field during the ceremony.
+This was the first Super Bowl where the coin was tossed after the visiting team had chosen heads or tails, not during.
+This would not become a regular practice until Super Bowl XXXIII in 1999.
 The U.S. Air Force provided four T-37 aircraft from nearby Mather Air Force Base (Sacramento, CA) and its 455th Flying Training Squadron for the fly-over.
 At $255 per hour of flying time for each aircraft, this T-37 flyover ranks as the most economical in the history of Super Bowls.
 In addition, all the pilots were young officers symbolizing California as the land of opportunity and youth.

 Halftime

 The halftime show was titled "World of Children's Dreams" and featured Tops In Blue, an elite performing tour ensemble consisting of members from the U.S. Air Force.
-Additional performers were recruited from USAF active, retired, and their dependents.
+Additional performers were recruited from USAF active, retired, and their dependents from mostly in and around Mather Air Force Base, Sacramento, CA. The show was produced and directed by Mr. Tom Edward, Director of Air Force Entertainment, Randolph Air Force Base, Texas.
+The stages were constructed by an all volunteer group of members from Mather Air Force that were designed by 1st.
+Lt.
+Larry Ruebling, who was a missile combat crew member stationed at Malmstom Air Force Base, Montana.
+The main stages consisted of a pirate ship, a gigantic piano, a circus stage, a space stage with a replica of the space shuttle and a replica of the lunar lander.
+When the lunar lander moved onto the center of the field it opened up and Mr. William P. Suitor walked to a moon stage where he blasted off and soared around the stadium on his jet pack.
+Most people don't remember the halftime show, but they do remember the jet pack.
+There were additional smaller stages built on golf carts in the form of stars that moved around the field.

 Game summary

-Instead of the predicted shootout between Dan Marino and Joe Montana, the game was mostly one-sided.
+Instead of the predicted shootout between quarterbacks Dan Marino and Joe Montana, the game was mostly one-sided.
 The 49ers' defense only allowed 25 rushing yards and 16 Dolphins points.
 San Francisco also intercepted Marino twice and sacked him 4 times.
 The Dolphins set a Super Bowl record for fewest rush attempts in a game (9).